Liz Truss rewards allies Coffey and Kwarteng after sacking Sunak supporters

 The MP for Esher and Walton said: “I look forward to supporting the Government from the backbenches.”

-Mr Shapps also tweeted his own exit as Transport Secretary but did not make the same remarks of support for the new Tory leader.
+Mr Shapps, who was replaced by former international trade secretary Anne-Marie Trevelyan, also tweeted his own exit as Transport Secretary but did not make the same remarks of support for the new Tory leader.

 Instead, the Welwyn Hatfield MP said he looks forward to being “a strong, independent voice on the backbenches”.

-Mr Eustice pledged to “offer scrutiny” from the backbenches as the Camborne and Redruth MP was sacked as environment secretary.
+Mr Eustice pledged to “offer scrutiny” from the backbenches as the Camborne and Redruth MP was sacked as environment secretary and replaced by trade minister Ranil Jayawardena.

-Shailesh Vara, another Sunak backer, was out as Northern Ireland Secretary, with the North West Cambridgeshire MP saying he would support the Government from the backbenches.
+Former chief whip Chris Heaton-Harris was appointed Northern Ireland Secretary, replacing Mr Sunak backer Shailesh Vara.

 Mr Barclay, the MP for North East Cambridgeshire who had been health secretary for Mr Johnson’s final months in office, wished Ms Truss “every success for the future”.